Archiv8/add-gitignore/README.md

 ---

-**_This repository contains unofficial packaging for an installation of [ESLint](https://eslint.org) on [Arch Linux](https://www.archlinux.org/).
-It is not affiliated, authorized, endorsed by, or in other way connected with either Arch Linux or the ESLint project._**
+**_This repository contains unofficial packaging for an installation of [Add .gitignore](https://github.com/TejasQ/add-gitignore).
+It is not affiliated, authorized, endorsed by, or in other way connected with either Arch Linux or the Add .gitignore project._**

 ---

-## About ESLint
+## About Add .gitignore

-[ESLint](https://eslint.org) is an AST based pattern checker for JavaScript.
+[Add .gitignore](https://github.com/TejasQ/add-gitignore) An interactive CLI tool that adds a .gitignore to your projects.

-[ESLint](https://eslint.org) provides detailed information via it's website.
-The code is hosted in the project's GitHub [repo](https://github.com/eslint/eslint).
-Any issues with ESLint should be lodged on the [project's issue page](https://github.com/eslint/eslint/issues).
+[Add .gitignore](https://github.com/TejasQ/add-gitignore) provides detailed information via it's GitHub [repo](https://github.com/TejasQ/add-gitignore).
+Any issues with Add .gitignore should be lodged on the [project's issue page](https://github.com/TejasQ/add-gitignore/issues).

 ## About the package